National Armed Forces

 At the end of the war, some units and structures of this organization cooperated with the Nazis and Gestapo (as in the case of the Holy Cross Mountains Brigade and Hubert Jura) and committed crimes motivated by antisemitism.

 Most NSZ units did not submit to the Polish government-in-exile and conducted fratricidal fights with other Polish partisan units.
 From 1944 to 1946, the NSZ fought as part of the anti-communist resistance, including after the postwar Polish People's Republic was established.

 History

 The NSZ was created on September 20, 1942, as a result of the merger of the Military Organization Lizard Union (Organizacja Wojskowa Związek Jaszczurczy) and part of the National Military Organization (Narodowa Organizacja Wojskowa).
 At its maximum strength in 1943–44, the NSZ reached between 70,000 and 75,000 members, making it the third-largest organization of the Polish resistance (after the Home Army (AK) and the Bataliony Chlopskie).
 NSZ units participated in the Warsaw Uprising.

 In March 1944 the NSZ split, with the more moderate faction coming under the command of the AK.
 The other part became known as the NSZ-ZJ (the Lizard Union).
 This branch of the NSZ conducted operations against Polish communist activists, partisans and secret police, the Soviet partisans, NKVD and SMERSH, and their own (NSZ) former leaders.

+Structure

+On April 1, 1944, the NSZ had 376 sworn soldiers in Białystok assigned to 5 companies, 15 platoons and 45 squads.
+The function of the commander of the Białystok-city district was held by Michał Gałkowski "Mit" from March 1944.
+During this period, the issue of merging the entire armed national conspiracy with the Home Army returned.
+The young nationalists published "Nasz Czyn", and their most effective action was probably an attack on the Becker factory in March 1944.